jhkrug/jhkrug.github.io/about.md

 ![Soma Double Cross](/public/images/sdc.jpg "Soma Double Cross") *Soma Double Cross*

 I also have a Brompton.
-I sometime cycle it to inappropriate places for its strengths.
+Sometimes, I cycle it to inappropriate places for its strengths.

 ![Brompton](/public/images/brompton.jpg "My Brompton at about 3000 m, going up Pico Veleta") *My Brompton at about 3000 m, going up Pico Veleta*